Neppington/Neppington.github.io/README.md

 > * Since static sites *just serve page data,* there's no need to dynamically process any elements, making them **fast and digestible** for most computer hardware
 > * Due to their structure, they're **secure and very easy to edit on the fly**
 >
 > These beneficial attributes of static websites are the what create this **principle of using static websites over other styles of content delivery**.
 In order to make anything more than basic static sites, Etter highly recommends utilizing a **static site generator**, such as Jekyll.
-Jekyll's basic functions that we'll make use of are **filling it with content (using Markdown, our lightweight markup language of choice) and applying a theme (using the sample templated HTML and CSS provided by GitHub)**.
+Jekyll's basic functions that we'll make use of are **filling it with content (using your Markdown-formatted resume) and applying a theme (using the sample templated HTML and CSS provided by GitHub)**.
 For more advanced functionalities of Jekyll, refer to [More Resources](#more-resources) for a video series tutorial for it!

 Now, let's get to sprucing up your website!